-- Remove the throttle grip by removing the screws. - Disconnect the throttle cable, hold it up, and then apply several drops of oil to the cable end, allowing it to trickle into the sheath. - Connect the throttle cable, and then grease the inside of the throttle grip housing. - Grease the metal-to-metal contact surface of the throttle grip, and then install the grip by installing the screws.
+- Remove the throttle grip by removing the screws. - Hold up the throttle cable, and then apply several drops of oil to the cable, allowing it to trickle into the sheaths. - Grease the inside of the throttle grip housing.

+Grease the metal-to-metal contact surface of the throttle grip, and then install the grip by installing the screws.